Generalizing Downsampling from Regular Data to Graphs: Graph Coarsening with -MWIS

 We now provide two examples on how we can change the ranking of the nodes to prioritize salient aspects according to a specific preference.
 Examples are conducted on the graph defined by the first sample of the MNIST dataset~\cite{lecun_mnist_2010}, a $28\times 28$ monochromatic image (first row of \cref{fig:mnist}) where every pixel is connected to the ones in the same pixel row, column or diagonal.

-First, we simulate the typical downsampling on images (also known as \emph{average pooling}~\cite{fukushima_neocognitron_1980,goodfellow_deep_2016}), where squared partitions of $p\times p$ pixels are averaged together (first column of \cref{fig:mnist}).
-To do this, we set the ranking $\rank$ of \cref{alg:cluster} as the \emph{row-major} ordering: given $(i, j)$ the coordinate of a pixel, we rank the nodes in decreasing order of $28i + j$.
+First, we simulate the typical downsampling on images (also known as \emph{average pooling}~\cite{fukushima_neocognitron_1980}), where squared partitions of $p\times p$ pixels are averaged together (first column of \cref{fig:mnist}).
+To do this, we set the ranking $\rank$ of \cref{alg:cluster} as the \emph{lexicographic} ordering: given $(i, j)$ the coordinate of a pixel, we rank the nodes in decreasing order of $28i + j$.
 The resulting reduction is in the second column of \cref{fig:mnist}: averaging intensities of pixels in the same partition produces a coarsened graph which is identical to classical downsampling.
-Note that this result is partly due to the fact that \cref{alg:cluster} also makes use of $\rank$ to define the clustering, such that the nodes in a partition have always a lower rank w.r.t. the centroid in the same partition.
+Note that this result is partly due to the fact that \cref{alg:cluster} also makes use of $\rank$ to define the clustering, such that the nodes in a partition have always a lower rank with respect to the centroid in the same partition.

-Secondly, we rank nodes in decreasing order of intensity, thus prioritizing the pixels belonging to the digit.
-Here we show two different results: the first, where we average the lightness and coordinates of the nodes in the same clusters (third column of \cref{fig:mnist}), and a second one, where we just keep the ones belonging to the nodes in the $k$-MIS (fourth column).
+Secondly, we rank nodes in decreasing order of \emph{intensity}, thus prioritizing the pixels (i.e., the nodes) belonging to the drawn digit.
+Here we show two different results: the first, where we average the lightness and coordinates of the nodes in the same clusters (third column of \cref{fig:mnist}), and a second one, where we just keep the ones belonging to the nodes in the \kmis (fourth column).
 We see that the reduced graphs indeed prioritized the digit against other pixels, producing a coarsened representation where the digit is also remarkably recognizable.

-It is important to note that the computation of the ranking can impact the complexity of the algorithm.
-In \cref{sec:th-bounds} we will provide two heuristic functions that generalize the ones proposed by \citet{sakai_note_2003} to compute larger (weighted) independent sets, that can be computed in parallel and in limited space, while preserving a specific theoretical bound on the final size of the weights of the selected nodes.